pynbody/tangos/docs/live_calculation.md

 Halo properties that are stored in the database can be re-processed using a set of powerful tools that are designed to pull out insight into the data.
 Using this framework with `Timestep.calculate_all` or `Halo.calculate_for_descendants` can result in far faster evaluation than would be achieved by manually evaluating the equivalent on each individual halo.

+The language used to express these operations is python-like but _not_ actually python.
+The rest of this document explains the language, first through examples and then with a list of possible operations.

 Examples
 --------